ctyeong/DAVIS-Ag/README.md

 - *Single-plant*: One single plant is positioned at the central location of the scene; Camera views from any positions are designed to always aim at the plant; Three different heights of view are simulated; Six actions are considered: *Forward, Backward, Left, Right, Up*, and *Down*.

-- *Multi-plant*: Three plants in a row are present in each tomato or vine case while five in a row in a strawberry scene; Two different heights of view are simulated; Eight actions are executable: *Forward, Backward, Left, Right, Up, Down, Rotate Clockwise,* and *Rotate Counterclockwise*.
+- *Multi-plant*: Three plants in a row are present in each tomato or vine case while five in a row in a strawberry scene; Two levels of height of view are simulated; Eight actions are executable: *Forward, Backward, Left, Right, Up, Down, Rotate Clockwise,* and *Rotate Counterclockwise*.